rdecarreau/nipkg-assembler/README.md

 python create_default_package.py [-d path/to/desired/root/folder/]
 ```
 You will now see the default package folder created at the path specified by
-the PKG_ROOT_DIRECTORY environment variable, or passed into the -d argument.
+the PKG_ROOT_DIRECTORY environment variable, in the current working directory,
+or passed into the -d argument.

 This default directory is defined in this repo, feel
 free to change it to meet your needs.